tkalmi/Sanajahti-solver/README.md

 #### Features to be implemented (possibly)
 -----------------------------------------
-- Program could try to remove words that were not found in Sanajahti's own dictionary For the time being program wastes time inputing words that Sanajahti do$
+- Program could try to remove words that were not found in Sanajahti's own dictionary For the time being program wastes time inputing words that Sanajahti's dictionary doesn't have.
 - Program could work around ads independently and start a new game when possibl$
 - getopt_long arguments, e.g. --help
 - (Print words to stdout same time as it inputs to Android.
-Would create cool a$
+Would create cool atmosphere.